You fail an exam, your career takes a nosedive, or you ruin your relationship. The first thought that comes to your mind is: “I hate myself!”

 It is also not new, although social media presents an added source of insecurity.

-The most probable reason for why you first came to dislike yourself lies in your earliest experiences.
+The most probable reason why you started to dislike yourself lies in your earliest experiences.

-In the majority of cases, something in one’s childhood made them believe they were unworthy of love.
+In most cases, something in one’s childhood made them believe they were unworthy of love.

 They meant well.
 However, it resulted in a belief that you are incompetent.
 Peers often tease and bully children of “helicopter parents.”
-That does not help the situation either.
+That doesn’t help the situation either.

 However, there is good news.
 No belief is set in stone.
 You are no longer that child.
 You can choose what you will believe now.
-You can pick self-love instead of self-hatred.
+Pick self-love instead of self-hatred.

 What Does Self-Loathing Do to Your Life?